 So how do we prevent this?

 To understand how to prevent excessive chloride levels in pastures first we need to know where the chloride is coming from.
 Natural inputs of chlorine to our soils include rainfall, sea spray and pollution, and unfortunately, we have little control over these factors.
-However, chloride can also accumulate from the use of chloride containing fertilizers or irrigation water.
-The most commonly used chloride containing fertilizer is MOP (Potassium Chloride).
-In fact, fertilizing with 80kg/ha MOP will result in application of 37.6 kg/ha of chloride.
-Other common chloride containing fertilizers include Ammonium Chloride (NH4Cl), Salt (NaCl) and Magnesium Chloride (MgCl2).
+However, chloride can also accumulate from the use of chloride containing fertilisers or irrigation water.
+The most commonly used chloride containing fertiliser is MOP (Potassium Chloride).
+In fact, fertilising with 80kg/ha MOP will result in application of 37.6 kg/ha of chloride.
+Other common chloride containing fertilisers include Ammonium Chloride (NH4Cl), Salt (NaCl) and Magnesium Chloride (MgCl2).

 Knowing the chloride levels of your pastures means you can determine the risk your herd faces and put in place appropriate strategies to reduce the risk associated with high levels.
 For example:

 If high levels are associated with proximity to the ocean (ie. Salt spray input) then grazing stock on more distant paddocks (with lower Cl content) of the farm on hot days/summer months may be helpful.

 As a longer-term strategy, if excessive chloride levels are a result of fertiliser inputs, determining fertiliser requirements in response to soil and pasture levels on your farm may allow you to reduce these inputs.